avalanche-foundation/ACPs/ACPs/236-auto-renewed-staking/README.md

   // Weight of this validator used when sampling
   Wght uint64 `serialize:"true" json:"weight"`

-  // Percentage of rewards to auto-restake at the end of each cycle, expressed in millionths (percentage * 10,000).
+  // Percentage of rewards to restake at the end of each cycle, expressed in millionths (percentage * 10,000).
   // Range [0..1_000_000]:
   //   0         = restake principal only; withdraw 100% of rewards
   //   300_000   = restake 30% of rewards; withdraw 70%
   //   1_000_000 = restake 100% of rewards; withdraw 0%
-  AutoRestakeShares uint32 `serialize:"true" json:"autoRestakeShares"`
+  AutoCompoundRewardShares uint32 `serialize:"true" json:"autoCompoundRewardShares"`

   // Period is the validation cycle duration, in seconds.
   Period uint64 `serialize:"true" json:"period"`